smathot/eeg_eyetracking_parser/readme.md

 * min_sacc_dur: int, optional :  The minimum duration of a saccade before it is annotated as a BAD_SACCADE.
-* min_sacc_size: int, optional :  The minimum size of a saccade (in pixels) before it is annotated as a BAD_SACCADE.
+* min_sacc_size: int, optional :  The minimum size of a saccade (in pixels) before it is annotated as a saccade.
-* min_blink_dur: int, optional :  The minimum duration of a blink before it is annotated as a BAD_BLINK.
+* min_blink_dur: int, optional :  The minimum duration of a blink before it is annotated as a blink.
+* blink_annotation: str, optional :  The annotation label to be used for blinks.
+Use a BAD_ suffix to use blinks a bads annotations.
+* saccade_annotation: str, optional :  The annotation label to be used for saccades.
+Use a BAD_ suffix to use saccades a bads annotations.
 * eye_kwargs: dict, optional :  Optional keyword arguments to be passed onto the EyeLink parser.
 If traceprocessor is provided, a default traceprocessor is used with advanced blink reconstruction enabled and 10x downsampling.
+* downsample_data_kwargs: dict, optional :  Passed as keyword arguments to corresponding preprocessing function.
+* drop_unused_channels_kwargs: dict, optional :  Passed as keyword arguments to corresponding preprocessing function.
+* rereference_channels_kwargs: dict, optional :  Passed as keyword arguments to corresponding preprocessing function.
+* create_eog_channels_kwargs: dict, optional :  Passed as keyword arguments to corresponding preprocessing function.
+* set_montage_kwargs: dict, optional :  Passed as keyword arguments to corresponding preprocessing function.
+* band_pass_filter_kwargs: dict, optional :  Passed as keyword arguments to corresponding preprocessing function.
+* autodetect_bad_channels_kwargs: dict, optional :  Passed as keyword arguments to corresponding preprocessing function.
+* run_ica_kwargs: dict, optional :  Passed as keyword arguments to corresponding preprocessing function.
+* auto_select_ica_kwargs: dict, optional :  Passed as keyword arguments to corresponding preprocessing function.
+* interpolate_bads_kwargs: dict, optional :  Passed as keyword arguments to corresponding preprocessing function.

 #### Returns
 <b><i>tuple:</i></b>  A raw (EEG data), events (EEG triggers), metadata (a table with